ligato/docs/docs/developer-guide/kvscheduler.md

 KV Descriptors are based on the [mediator pattern](https://en.wikipedia.org/wiki/Mediator_pattern), where plugins are decoupled and no longer communicate directly with each other.
 Instead, any interactions between plugins occur through the KV Scheduler mediator.

-Plugins need only provide CRUD callbacks, and describe their dependencies on other plugins through one or more KV Descriptors.
+Plugins provide CRUD callbacks, and describe their dependencies on other plugins through one or more KV Descriptors.
 The KV Scheduler can then plan operations without knowing what the graph vertices represent in the configured system.

-Furthermore, the set of supported configuration items can grow without altering the transaction processing engine, or increasing the complexity of any of the components.
+Furthermore, the set of supported configuration items can grow without altering the transaction processing engine, or increasing the complexity of any components in your application.
 You just need to implement and register new KV Descriptors.

 ---

 ### Terminology

 The KV Scheduler's graph-based representation uses the following terminology to describe the higher level abstractions of specific objects:

-* **Model** represents a single configuration item type such as interface, route, or bridge domain.
+* **Model** represents a single configuration item type such as an interface, route, or bridge domain.
 For more details, see the  [User Guide model section](../user-guide/concepts.md#what-is-a-model).
 To look over an implementation, see the [bridge domain model][bd-model-example].
 </br>
 </br>